WASdev/lib.rtcomm.clientjs/rtcomm.signaling.proto.spec.md

 Note:    sigSessID should be a UUID to insure it is globally unique.

-If this message is sent to a Rtcomm node connector service, the service looks up the toEndpointID in the registry, and forwards it to the destination endpoint.
+If this message is sent to a Rtcomm connector service, the service looks up the toEndpointID in the registry, and forwards it to the destination endpoint.

 In response to the START_SESSION message, the callee responds may respond with an optional PRANSWER: